Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

      * Deploy a unit with attributes from two or more domains to trigger a specific effect.
      * Activate a combination of abilities from different domains to achieve a unique outcome.
      * Combine technological advancements with magical enhancements for a synergistic advantage.
+In addition to these, consider these broader challenge categories:
+ * Resource Management:
+   * Accumulate a certain amount of CP within a specific number of turns.
+   * Spend a certain amount of CP on deployments or abilities of a specific domain.
+   * Gain CP by fulfilling certain conditions (e.g., discarding cards, controlling specific quadrants).
+   * Manipulate CP gain/loss by activating abilities or playing specific cards.
+ * Deck Manipulation:
+   * Have a specific combination of card types or subtypes in hand.
+   * Discard a certain number of cards to activate an ability or gain a benefit.
+   * Control the types of cards drawn by manipulating your deck or using card draw abilities.
+   * Exile cards from your deck or opponent's deck to fulfill conditions.
+ * Battlefield Control:
+   * Maintain control of specific quadrants for a certain number of turns.
+   * Have units with specific range advantages in specific positions.
+   * Manipulate terrain to your advantage by placing or altering terrain cards.
+   * Control a certain number of units with specific keywords or abilities.
+These broader categories, combined with the domain-specific and mixed-domain challenges, provide a wider range of options for mission card design, encouraging creativity and diversity in Quantum Nexus gameplay.

+### Challenge Pacing

+When designing challenges, think about when you want players to complete them.
+This encourages varied pacing and strategic approaches throughout a match.
+ * Early-Game Challenges: These are easier to achieve in the first few turns, incentivizing aggressive starts and quick rewards.
+   * Examples: Deploy 2 Units, activate an ability that costs 3 CP or less, control 2 quadrants.
+ * Mid-Game Challenges: These require more setup or specific game states, encouraging players to build their forces and plan for the mid-game.
+   * Examples:  Have 3 Units with different subtypes, control a quadrant for 2 consecutive turns, have a Unit with at least 5 Attack.
+ * Late-Game Challenges:  These are more difficult and may require multiple turns or specific synergies to achieve, promoting long-term planning and strategic resource management.
+   * Examples: Have 5 Units on the battlefield, have 2 upgraded Units, activate 5 abilities of a specific domain.
+Varying the pacing of challenges within a set of mission cards creates dynamic gameplay and allows for different playstyles to thrive.
+Consider including a mix of early, mid, and late-game challenges to cater to different strategic preferences and keep players engaged throughout the match.

 ### Design Considerations